Your Personal Carbon Footprint Calculator

 Here are some greenhouse gas footprints from around the world.

-Note: A greenhouse gas footprint includes greenhouse gases apart from carbon: methane (agriculture) and other greenhouse gases like NO2 (flying).
-To count only carbon, would exclude the other impacts we have.
+Note: A greenhouse gas footprint includes greenhouse gases apart from carbon: Natural gas primarily comprises methane (agriculture) and other greenhouse gases like NO2 (flying).
+To count only carbon would exclude the other impacts we have.

-Use our easy carbon footprint calculator to estimate your personal carbon footprint emissions.
+Use our easy carbon footprint calculator to estimate your carbon footprint emissions.